xvxiaopei/Database/README.md

 #Tiny Database
 We finished the SQL parsing mostly using Flex.
-The where clauses are parsed by the Shunting-yard algorithm, which is used to parse infix expressions to generate Reverse Polish Form (RPF).
+The where clauses are parsed by the Shunting-yard algorithm, which is used to parse infix expressions to generate Reverse Polish Notation (RPN).
 In our implementation, we generated a expression tree rather than the RPF.
 Compile
 ------
 Run `$ make`